deleteman/deleteman.github.io/about.md

 ## Read some of my work

-Here's a brief list of my published work in case you're interested in checking out where I come from.
+Here's a brief list of my published work in case you're interested in checking out where I come from, as well as my personal [Website / Dev blog](http://www.fdoglio.com) if you'd like to know more about me.

 **Full disclosure:** some of these links are affiliate links, meaning if you buy the books through the links I get a little extra without adding anything to your total.